azzammuhyala/pygvideo/README.md

 </div>

 ## Description
-PyGVideo or PyGameVideo is a Python library, particularly based on the [Pygame](https://www.pygame.org/) library, for video playback or editing.
-You can process or edit videos and play them directly on a Pygame screen.
+PyGVideo or PyGameVideo is a Python library, particularly based on the [PyGame](https://www.pygame.org/) library, for video playback or editing.
+You can process or edit videos and play them directly on a PyGame screen.
 With the [MoviePy](https://zulko.github.io/moviepy/) module or library, you can edit videos such as trimming, cropping, or adding effects available in MoviePy.

 PyGVideo can play videos and sync audio playback.
 The supported formats by PyGVideo are video formats that contain audio, such as MP4, MOV, AVI, MKV, WMV, FLV, and WebM.
 Although MoviePy supports non-audio formats like GIF, PyGVideo currently does not support these.
-PyGVideo works only on Python versions >=3.10, Pygame >= 2.5.0, and MoviePy >= 2.1.1.
+PyGVideo works only on versions **Python>=3.10**, **PyGame>=2.5.0**, and **MoviePy>=2.1.1**.
 Below is a simple usage examples:

 ```py
 import pygame